mdsimpson42/converse/_posts/2025-10-28-clarifications.md

 "Hi, I'm Chandler, I Make Jokes When Im Uncomfortable" meme here].
 Even when talking about a subject as serious as mental health!
 So, I wanted to take a moment to clarify a couple of the things I said.

+---

 ## "Subjected" to Agile Training

-In the talk, mention a discussion at Collaborations Workshop 2024 that led to the creation of the [Task Management for Humans as Self-care]({{site.baseurl}}/2025/04/26/task-management.html) project.
+In the talk, I mention a discussion at Collaborations Workshop 2024 that led to the creation of the [Task Management for Humans as Self-care]({{site.baseurl}}/2025/04/26/task-management.html) project.
 Someone mentioned how they had used task management tools to keep track of their workload, and how they believe that it helped to manage their anxiety and improve their mental health.
 During the talk,